-Environmental product stewardship encourages all those involved in the lifespan of a medicine, be they a drug developer, manufacturer, regulator, pharmacy or user, to take responsibility to minimise the environmental impact of the product.
-As a global company focused on the discovery, development, manufacture and sale of biopharmaceuticals, we take seriously our responsibilities towards improving our products' environmental profile.
+Environmental product stewardship encourages all those involved in the lifespan of a medicine, (e.g. drug developer, manufacturer, regulator, pharmacy or user), to take responsibility to minimise the environmental impact of the product.
+As a global company focused on the discovery, development, manufacture and sale of pharmaceutical products, we take seriously our responsibilities towards improving our products' environmental profile.

-We aim to integrate environmental considerations into a medicine’s complete lifecycle – from discovery and development, through manufacturing, marketing, use and ultimately disposal.
+We integrate environmental considerations into a medicine’s complete lifecycle – from discovery and development, through manufacturing, marketing, use and ultimately disposal.

 Our responsibility begins in discovery, where we are starting to explore the feasibility of predicting the environmental properties of drugs at an early stage, and continues through development, manufacture, launch and lifecycle management of a new medicine.
 We have environmental risk management plans for new products, and apply green chemistry principles to our manufacturing processes to maximise resource efficiency.
-We use non-ozone depleting propellants wherever possible, and are reducing the amount of packaging in our products.
+We use non-ozone depleting propellants, and are working to improve the environmental sustainability of our packaging.
 Once our medicines are on the market, we provide healthcare professionals with information on their appropriate use and we work with national and local authorities to make appropriate guidance available to patients about how to dispose of unused medicines.
-Finally we are starting to develop our ideas for ‘ecopharmacovigilance’ to support our Environment Risk Management Plans once a product is placed on the market.
+Finally we are continuing to develop our ideas and practices for ‘ecopharmacovigilance’ to support our Environment Risk Management Plans once a product is placed on the market.

 Underpinning all of this activity is our commitment to environmental research.

 We are looking at ways to improve the environmental sustainability of our future product pipeline.
 Green drug design per se is extremely challenging and the needs of the patient will always come first.
 It is our aim to determine whether greener drug design is feasible and to develop tools that can identify potential environmental risks earlier in drug discovery and development.